There are carbs galore from our green garden in mid-summer; should we be avoiding them?

 Researchers gave 30 people a sugar drink and then asked them to walk up and down stairs for one, three or ten minutes, and then tested their blood glucose and insulin levels.

-Just three minutes of moderate exercise stopped the risk in blood glucose and lowered insulin concentrations.
+Just three minutes of moderate exercise stopped the risk of high blood glucose and lowered insulin concentrations.

 After ten minutes of stair climbing insulin sensitivity was markedly improved.
 The take-home from this is that a short walk after every starchy meal has enormous benefit.